 Most people recognize that the most extreme position on any issue is seldom the best.
 Likewise, the lowest exposure guideline number is not necessarily the best number.
 At the far extreme, we could all be advised to live in a welded steel box with no windows and a leakproof RF door.
 How practical is that, and how good would that quality of life be?
 It is time we allowed reason to prevail over fear.

 We are sometimes presented with questions about precautionary guidelines referenced or developed by other organizations.
-The frequency at which this occurs has prompted drafting of the following comments about the guidelines being used by one specific group:
+The frequency at which this occurs has prompted drafting of the following comments about the guidelines being used by one group:

-The recommended levels are rarely achievable in a typical suburban or urban environment without shielding the building, or at least shielding specific rooms of the building.
+The lowest recommended levels are often unachievable in a typical suburban or urban environment without shielding the building, or at least shielding specific rooms of the building.
 Any recommendation which implies that most people in the world today are living in a hazardous environment should be considered suspect.
 At the best, it is fear-mongering that fosters the development of phantom illness.
 At the worst, it could be viewed as a crass ploy to sell shielding material.
 Most practitioners are fundamentally responsible and highly ethical people, but reliance on a baseless standard threatens public perception of their group, and their own personal integrity.